Personalized CP Care You Won’t Outgrow

 As people with cerebral palsy age, both their symptoms and the care they need can change significantly from what they experienced in childhood.
 In addition to contending with the physical, medical and potential cognitive aspects of their disease, an adult with cerebral palsy must also face the same age-related health risks as any adult, including cardiovascular disease, obesity, diabetes, osteoporosis, frailty and fracture risk.

 These “normal challenges of aging” can grow much worse much faster in people with cerebral palsy, making preventive care a top priority for these patients, along with primary symptom management.

 Adults living with cerebral palsy need individualized, multidisciplinary care that grows with them.
-Michigan Medicine is home to one of only a few dedicated adult cerebral palsy clinics in the country.
-The clinic focuses on managing the symptoms of cerebral palsy while helping patients navigate the manageable, often preventable health challenges all of us face as we grow older.
-We also discuss life issues such as independence and accessibility, and manage equipment and medication needs.
-We also offer injections, intrathecal baclofen, and access to surgeons skilled in treating individuals with cerebral palsy.
+University of Michigan Health is home to one of only a few dedicated adult cerebral palsy clinics in the country.
+The Adult Cerebral Palsy Clinic focuses on managing the symptoms of cerebral palsy while helping patients navigate the manageable, often preventable health challenges all of us face as we grow older.
+We discuss life issues such as independence and accessibility, manage equipment and medication needs, and offer injections, intrathecal baclofen, and access to surgeons skilled in treating individuals with cerebral palsy.

 About the Adult Cerebral Palsy Clinic

 Care in the Adult Cerebral Palsy Clinic is overseen by specialists in physical medicine and rehabilitation (PM&R).
 Since each patient’s needs are unique, PM&R specialists can collaborate with any of following specialists as needed:

 - Orthopedic surgeons

 - Speech and language pathologists

 Your first visit to the clinic could last more than an hour; return visits average about 30 minutes.
 After the initial visit, follow-up visits are usually scheduled every six to 12 months.